Travel Tips for Bella Italia

 Tip #13: DO NOT PACK A HAIR DRYER.
 Nearly every hotel, B&B’s and apartments, will provide one.

 Tip #14: MAKE A COPY OF YOUR VACCINATION CARD.
-Just in case….Keep it with you at all times.
+Just in case….keep it with you at all times.
 Save it as a “note” on your phone or in another area on your phone that does not require wifi to access.
-You will need proof of vaccination to enter trains, buses, museums, libraries, restaurants, and many more places.
-Italy is taking the virus seriously and taking measures to protect residents and visitors.
-Of course, the rules might change by the times you are in Italy so check the Italian Embassy online for Covid rules before you leave.
+You may need proof of vaccination to enter trains, buses, museums, libraries, restaurants, and many more places.
+Of course, the rules might change by the time you are in Italy.

-Tip #15: BE PREPARED WITH THE UP TO THE MINUTE COVID GUIDELINES.
+Tip #15: BE PREPARED WITH THE UP-TO-MINUTE COVID GUIDELINES.
+It just may rear its ugly head.
 Consult the US Embassy and Italy's government site to get organized long before you leave.

 1). www.salute.gov.it- Go to the Travellers page.